-In this paper we discuss these issues for the important class of serial processes.
-A serial process consists of a series of one-way interacting units.
-The states in one unit influence the states in the downstream unit, but not the other way round.
-This is very common in the process industry, where the outlet flow of one process enters into the next.
+In this paper, we discuss these issues for the important class of serial processes, in which the states in one process unit influence the states in the downstream unit, but not the other way round.
+This structure is very common in the process industry, where the outlet flow of one process enters into the next.
 One example, which will be studied in Section 4, is neutralization performed in several tanks in series.
 Examples of processes that are not serial are processes with some kind of recycle of material or energy.
-Even for such processes, however, parts of the process may be modelled as a serial process, if the outlet variations of the last unit is dampened through other process units before it is recycled, so that no significant correlation can be found between the outlet variations and the variations in the disturbances to the first unit.
+Even for such processes, however, parts of the process may be modelled as a serial process, if the outlet variations of the last unit is dampened through other process units before it is recycled.